coreos/docs/os/configuring-date-and-timezone.md

 machines start an NTP client at boot.
 CoreOS versions later than [681.0.0][681.0.0] use [*systemd-timesyncd*(8)][systemd-timesyncd] as the default NTP client.
 Earlier versions used [*ntpd*(8)][ntp.org].
-To check which service is active, run the follow command:
+To check which service is active, use *systemctl* to check the status of both:

 ```
 $ sudo systemctl status systemd-timesyncd ntpd